OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

         M1SMALL = "3",
         M1LARGE = "1" ]

-In this example we put first our pair of identificators required by amazon:
+In this example we put first our pair of identificators required by Amazon:

 - **EC2_ACCESS**: Amazon AWS Access Key
 - **EC2_SECRET**: Amazon AWS Secret Access Key

-This information will be encrypted at the same time that you creates the host, do not be scared if you try to check again these values and you find instead a couple of encrypted values, like we've told you earlier this is for security reasons.
+This information will be encrypted at the same time that you creates the host, do not be scared if you try to check again these values and you find instead a couple of encrypted values for security reasons.

 - **REGION_NAME**: it's the name of AWS region that your account uses to deploy machines.